 290 West Mount Pleasant Avenue

-Appropriate for psychiatrists, counselors, psychologists, social workers, psychiatric nurses, case managers, intermediate level mental health professionals, and other mental health professionals.
+This is an intermediate level conference appropriate for psychiatrists, psychologists, social workers, psychiatric nurses, and other intermediate level mental health professionals.

 PRESENTER: SHAWN CHRISTOPHER SHEA, M.D

 Shawn Christopher Shea, M.D. is an internationally acclaimed workshop leader and educational innovator in the fields of suicide prevention, resiliency, clinical interviewing, and improving medication adherence.
 Dr. Shea has given over 850 presentations worldwide, and is the author of seven books and numerous articles including one of the classic texts in the field of suicide prevention, The Practical Art of Suicide Assessment.
 Dr. Shea is the Director of the Training Institute for Suicide Assessment and Clinical Interviewing (www.suicideassessment.com), a training and consultation service providing workshops, consultations, and quality assurance designs in mental health assessments.
 Dr. Shea is also in private practice.

 The presenter does not have any commercial support and/or conflict for this program.